geostyler/geostyler-cookbook/_pages/geometry_type/Mark.md

 ## Fill-color

-`Fill-color` allows user to select colour for filling the `Mark` .
-You can select colour by following methods
+`Fill-color` allows users to select color for filling the `Mark` .
+You can select a color by following methods:

 - Selection from Colour Panel
 - Hex ID